yuliskov/SmartTubeLegacy/README.md

 ##Highlights
 - consist of two parts: app and standalone browser engine
 	- [smartyoutubetv]: main app that using browser engine for rendering
-	- [browser]: engine wide capabilities
+	- [browser]: engine with wide capabilities (e.g. display page without any UI)
 - browser engine can be used independently (currently in development)
 - browser engine based on android open source browser project based on **marshmallow-release** branch
 	- `git clone -b marshmallow-release https://android.googlesource.com/platform/packages/apps/Browser`